-A.3 How this Plan is Organized
+A.4 How this Plan is Organized

-A.3.1 Parts of this Plan
+A.4.1 Parts of this Plan

 - 1. This Plan contains a total of seven operative parts, being Parts A through G, as follows: - i.
-Part A Introduction, describes the Plan's context, purpose and effect, and organization. - ii.
+Part A Introduction, describes the Plan's context, purpose and effect, and organization.

+- ii.
 Part B Vision and Guiding Principles, establishes the long-term vision for how the Town manages growth and development over the planning horizon, while having specific regard for local priorities that are represented through the Guiding Principles. - iii.
 Part C Growth Management, identifies projected population, housing, and employment growth within the Town over the planning horizon, and establishes broad policies to manage this growth in a manner that advances the Vision and Guiding Principles. - iv.
 Part D Land Use Designations, establishes various land use designations and associated permitted uses and development policies to guide future growth and protect what is valuable to the Town. - v.
 Part E Town-wide Policies, contains broad strategies for implementing the Vision, the identification of population and employment forecasts, objectives for growth management and planning for growth in an urban structure. - vi.
 Part F Implementation and Interpretation, describes the processes and tools available to the Town to implement the policies of this Plan, as well as establishing certain expectations regarding development applications.
 Part F also contains a Glossary of Defined Terms. - vii.
 Part G Site-specific Policy Areas, establishes policies that apply to specific lands within the Town.
 The policies of Part G must be read and interpreted with the entirety of this Plan. - viii.
-Part H Secondary Plans, which includes the Town's various secondary plans that establish more detailed land use planning direction for various areas throughout the Town.
-For the purpose of the June 2025 Draft Official Plan, the secondary plans are not appended to this document.
+Part H Secondary Plans, which includes Secondary Plans that have been adopted by Council and form an operative part of this Plan, and that may establish more detailed direction on land use planning matters for various areas throughout the Town.
+The Secondary Plans must be read and interpreted with the policies of this Plan in its entirety.